sanusart/angular-additional-filters/README.md

     {{ array | joinBy : " | " }}

-Add defined separator between members of outputed array.
+_Add defined separator between members of outputed array._

 ####removeFirst

     {{ string | removeFirst }}

-Remove first character from string
+_Remove first character from string_

 ####removeLast

     {{ string | removeLast }}

-Remove last character from string
+_Remove last character from string_

 ####truncate

     {{ string | truncate : 10 : '...' }}

-Truncate string to defined lenght and append defined string at the end of the truncation.
+_Truncate string to defined length and append defined string at the end of the truncation._

+####stripHtmlTags

+    {{ string | stripHtmlTags }}

+_Strip all HTML tags including from a string._